CrowdDotDev/crowd.dev/README.md

 ./cli clean-start-dev
 ```

-This App will be available at http://localhost:8081
+This app will be available at http://localhost:8081

 For more information on development, you can <a href="https://docs.crowd.dev/docs/docker-compose-single-machine-development-with-docker-images">check our docs</a>.